Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Introduction

-Though Gromov--Witten invariants of a variety $X$ are of great interest, providing an effective algorithm computing them is generally challenging.
-Thus, so far such algorithms were obtained only in a handful of cases.
-For instance, Gromov--Witten invariants of a point are determined by Witten's conjecture \cite{W}, proved by Kontsevich \cite{MR1171758}.
-Gromov--Witten invariants of projective spaces, or more generally of homogeneous varieties, can be computed using the localization formula \cite{GP} and the calculation of Hodge integrals on the moduli spaces of curves \cite{FP}.
+Though the Gromov--Witten invariants of a variety $X$ are of great interest, providing an effective algorithm to compute them is generally challenging.
+So far, such algorithms have been obtained only in a handful of cases.
+For instance, the Gromov--Witten invariants of a point are determined by Witten's conjecture \cite{W}, proved by Kontsevich \cite{MR1171758}.
+The Gromov--Witten invariants of projective spaces, or more generally of homogeneous varieties, can be computed using the localization formula \cite{GP} and the calculation of Hodge integrals on the moduli spaces of curves \cite{FP}.
 Gromov--Witten invariants of curves have been computed by Okounkov--Pandharipande using degeneration techniques, monodromy constraints, and Hurwitz theory \cite{OP2, OP1, OP}.
-An algorithm for the Gromov--Witten invariants of the quintic 3-fold hypersurface in $\PP^4$ has been given by Maulik--Pandharipande, based on degeneration techniques and a systematic study of universal relations in relative Gromov--Witten theory \cite{MP}.
+An algorithm{\footnote{See \cite{CGL,guo2018structure} for more recent progress related to the holomorphic anomaly equation.}} for the Gromov--Witten invariants of the quintic 3-fold hypersurface in $\PP^4$ has been given by Maulik--Pandharipande, based on degeneration techniques and a systematic study of universal relations in relative Gromov--Witten theory \cite{MP}.
 The degeneration scheme was used to prove the GW/DT correspondence for the quintic 3-fold in \cite{PP}.

-The main result of this paper is an algorithm computing Gromov--Witten invariants of all smooth complete intersections in projective spaces, with the exception of complete intersections of dimension at least $6$ of two or more quadrics.
-Moreover, this algorithm can be lifted to the level of Gromov--Witten classes, and, treating the case of complete intersections of quadrics separately, we prove as a corollary that all the Gromov--Witten classes of all complete intersections in projective spaces are elements of the tautological ring of $\oM_{g,n}$.
+The main result of this paper is an algorithm computing all the Gromov--Witten invariants of all smooth complete intersections in projective space.
+Moreover, this algorithm can be lifted to the level of Gromov--Witten classes, and we prove, as a corollary, that all the Gromov--Witten classes of all complete intersections in projective space are elements of the tautological ring of $\oM_{g,n}$.